Tuesday, October 08, 2024

 It takes a while for these dragonflies to develop their white faces, and they look like ruby meadowhawks until they do.

-I’ve often shown people that if I put my finger in front of a ruby meadowhawk, it will often climb on my finger and stay put while I show other people a closer look.
+I’ve often shown people that if I put my finger in front of a ruby meadowhawk, it will climb on my finger and stay put while I show other people a closer look.
 Or I put my finger above their perch when they fly out to hunt and find that they return and land on my finger - for as long as I'm patient to hold it there – unless another mosquito comes by.

 Variegated meadowhawk